Mtendekuyokwa19/adventOfCodeMW/README.md

 ### Ad opportunity

 1. Cool tech products dropped here in Malawi this year.
-Use this opportunity to link the products to [Ad.md file for showcase](./Ad.md).
+Use this opportunity to link your product to [Ad.md file for showcase](./Ad.md).
 Do not forget to share a description
 1. A couple Startups were also born.Feel Free to add that too.

 ### Participation treats